biblicalph/pizza-delivery-api/README.md

 This is an open-ended assignment.
 You may take any direction you'd like to go with it, as long as your project includes the requirements.
 It can include anything else you wish as well.

 ## Project Update
 1. Implemented file-system based database layer - [issue #8](https://github.com/biblicalph/pizza-delivery-api/issues/8).
-See [PR #21](https://github.com/biblicalph/pizza-delivery-api/pull/21) for implementation notes or to check out the source code
+See [PR #21](https://github.com/biblicalph/pizza-delivery-api/pull/21) and [PR #22](https://github.com/biblicalph/pizza-delivery-api/pull/22). `PR #22` fixes a bug in `PR #21` for implementation notes or to check out the source code